davidarendsen/fluxquerybuilder/README.md

 ## Coding style

-Run the following commands to check the coding style.
+Run the following commands to check and fix the coding style.
 We're using the PSR12 standard.

 ```
 composer check